dsccommunity/FileContentDsc/Modules/FileContentDsc/DSCResources/MSFT_ReplaceText/README.md

 # Description

-The resource is used to replaces strings matching a regular expression in a text file.
+The resource is used to replace strings matching a regular expression in a text file.

 It can be used to replace strings matched with a regular expression with